ClickHouse/ClickHouse/docs/en/sql-reference/functions/array-functions.md

 - The minimum of function values (or the array minimum).

+:::note
-Type: if `func` is specified, matches `func` return value type, else matches the array elements type.
+If `func` is specified, then the return type matches the return value type of `func`, otherwise it matches the type of the array elements.

 **Examples**